relaycorp/ddos-report/src/content/docs/overview.md

 Two of these layers are particularly relevant:

 - Application layer (layer 7):
   Most developers only implement clients and/or servers on this layer via high-level libraries that abstract away the underlying protocol (e.g. HTTP).
-  **An application layer attack will seek to overwhelm the app with a high volume of messages** (e.g. requests in the case of HTTP).
+  **An application layer attack will seek to overwhelm the app with a high volume of messages** (e.g. HTTP requests).
 - Transport layer (layer 4):
   Developers can also work on this layer by creating TCP servers and clients, for example.
-  **A transport layer attack will seek to overwhelm the device hosting the app with a high volume of packets** (or _datagrams_ in the case of UDP).
+  **A transport layer attack will seek to overwhelm the device hosting the app with a high volume of packets**
+  (or _datagrams_ in the case of UDP).

   According to the [Microsoft Digital Defense Report 2023](https://www.microsoft.com/en-us/security/security-insider/microsoft-digital-defense-report-2023), TCP was the dominant attack vector in 59% of all DDoS attacks.